vegaprotocol/documentation/docs/concepts/vega-chain/network.md

 * To submit a vote, the minimum required number of governance tokens associated to the voting public key is determined by the network parameter <NetworkParameter frontMatter={frontMatter} param="spam.protection.voting.min.tokens" hideName={true} suffix="tokens" formatter="governanceToken" />
 * Minimum number of governance tokens associated to the proposing public key required to submit the proposal is determined by the network parameter <NetworkParameter frontMatter={frontMatter} param="spam.protection.proposal.min.tokens" suffix="tokens" formatter="governanceToken" />

-**Votes on proposals** and **submitting governance proposals* also have limitations on the max number of each per epoch:
+**Votes on proposals** and **submitting governance proposals** also have limitations on the max number of each per epoch:
 * Maximum number of votes per public key, per epoch is determined by the network parameter <NetworkParameter frontMatter={frontMatter} param="spam.protection.max.votes" />
 * Maximum number of proposals per public key, per epoch is determined by the network parameter <NetworkParameter frontMatter={frontMatter} param="spam.protection.max.proposals" hideName={true} />

 #### Mitigating spam attacks
 If the network perceives it is under attack based on the amount of rejected governance votes coming after they're added to a block, or in spite of the spam limits, then the minimum required tokens to submit a vote is doubled automatically until the attack is over.

-If three blocks in a row are filled with spam, for example, if parties continue to send substantially more than 3 votes, then the number of required tokens is doubled, up to a maximum of 1600 tokens.
+If three blocks in a row are filled with spam, for example if parties continue to send substantially more than 3 votes, then the number of required tokens is doubled, up to a maximum of 1600 tokens.

 ### Spam limits: Transfers
 Each party (public key) has a limitation on how many transfer transactions it can submit per epoch, set by the network parameter